 5. Make your expertise visible

 As a professional services firm, the only product you have to sell—and what potential clients need to be persuaded to buy—is your collective expertise.
-In our recent study on buyer behavior, we found that across professional services, team expertise was the second most common selection criteria next to relevant experience.
+In our recent study on buyer behavior, we found that across professional services, expertise was the most common selection criteria next to talented staff.

 While your expertise has the definite advantage of being unique to your company (there’s that differentiator), it has the drawback of being intangible.
 Potential clients can’t touch it, taste it, smell it, or see it.
 The challenge is to make your expertise visible.

 This can be done through a carefully targeted and constructed campaign of blogging and article writing, speaking, social media conversations and search engine optimization.

 As your firm and its expertise becomes visible in the digital landscape, the payoff becomes enormous.

 As the appropriate personnel within your firm become Visible Experts, the firm as a whole gains value in the eyes of potential clients.
 This value, properly leveraged, leads directly to organic growth.
 The process is transformative, leading to more visibility which leads to more business.